Nutriceuticals:

 Forms of Alpha-Lipoic Acid (ALA)

 Like many nutrients, ALA has two molecular forms that are chemically identical but are mirror images of one another, referred to as racemic forms: R-Alpha-Lipoic Acid (R-ALA) and S-Alpha-Lipoic Acid (S-ALA).
 R-ALA and S-ALA are referred to as “enantiomers” and a combination mixture of both is referred to as a “racemic” mixture.
-R-ALA is the natural, nutritionally active form found in the body and in food whereas S-ALA is chemically produced in the manufacture of R-ALA and has less, if any nutritional value.
-Commercial supplements simpley labelled “Alpha-Lipoic Acid” are a 50/50 “racemic” mixture of R-Alpha-Lipoic Acid and S-Alpha-Lipoic Acid, so, for example, a 600mg tablet would actually only contain 300mg of R-ALA.
+R-ALA is the natural, nutritionally active form found in the body and in food whereas S-ALA is chemically produced in the manufacture of R-ALA and has no nutritional value.
+Commercial supplements simply labelled “Alpha-Lipoic Acid” are a 50/50 “racemic” mixture of R-Alpha-Lipoic Acid and S-Alpha-Lipoic Acid, so, for example, a 600 mg tablet would actually only contain 300 mg of R-ALA.

 Dosing of Alpha-Lipoic Acid (ALA)

-Taking Alpha-Lipoic Acid with a meal decreases bioavailability so it is recommend to take ALA on an empty stomach (1 hour before eating).
+- Taking Alpha-Lipoic Acid with a meal decreases bioavailability so it is recommend to take ALA on an empty stomach.
+ALA should be ingested at least 2 hours after eating or at least 30 minutes before eating

 For pain due to carpal tunnel syndrome: